-The Company will be required to raise additional capital to fund its operations and will continue to attempt to raise capital resources from both related and unrelated parties until such time as the Company is able to generate revenues sufficient to maintain itself as a viable entity.
+The Company will be required to recover funds from its affiliated entities and investments that are at the end of their lifecycle or raise additional capital to fund its operations.
+Mentor will continue to attempt to raise capital resources from both related and unrelated parties until such time as the Company is able to generate revenues sufficient to maintain itself as a viable entity.
 These factors have raised substantial doubt about the Company's ability to continue as a going concern.
 These financial statements are presented on the basis that we will continue as a going concern.
 The going concern concept contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 The financial statements do not include any adjustments that might be necessary if the Company is unable to continue as a going concern.
 There can be no assurances that the Company will be able to raise additional capital or achieve profitability.
-However, the Company has 6,252,954 Series D warrants outstanding in which the Company can reset the exercise price substantially below the current market price.
+However, the Company has 6,250,000 Series D warrants outstanding in which the Company can reset the exercise price substantially below the current market price.
 These condensed consolidated financial statements do not include any adjustments that might result from repricing the outstanding warrants.

-Management's plans include increasing revenues through acquisition, investment, and organic growth.
-Management anticipates funding these activities by raising additional capital through the sale of equity securities and debt.
+Management's plans include monetizing existing mature business projects and increasing revenues through acquisition, investment, and organic growth.
+Management anticipates funding new activities by raising additional capital through the sale of equity securities and debt.

-Impact Related to COVID-19
+Impact Related to COVID-19 and Global Economic Factors

 The effect of the novel coronavirus ("COVID-19") has significantly impacted the United States and the global economy.
 COVID-19 and the measures taken by many countries in response have adversely affected and could in the future materially adversely impact the Company's business, results of operations, financial condition, and stock price.
-As of June 30, 2021, the fatality rate from COVID-19 in the United States has significantly declined from its peak, but the impact of COVID-19 continues to unfold.
-The ongoing worldwide economic situation, future weakness in the credit markets, and significant liquidity problems for the financial services industry may impact our financial condition in a number of ways.
+The ongoing worldwide economic situation, including the COVID-19 outbreak, economic sanctions, cybersecurity risks, the outbreak of war in Ukraine, future weakness in the credit markets, and significant liquidity problems for the financial services industry may impact our financial condition in a number of ways.
 For example, our current or potential customers, or the current or potential customers of our partners or affiliates, may delay or decrease spending with us, or may not pay us, or may delay paying us for previously purchased products and services.
 Also, we, or our partners or affiliates, may have difficulties in securing additional financing.
-Our legal recovery efforts have been hindered and may continue to be constrained, due to the closure of the courts in California and British Columbia, which may cause COVID-19-related scheduling delays, hindering our legal recovery from the G Farma the closure of the Company's interest in the Electrum Partners, LLC legal recovery, respectively.
-Additionally, the collectability of our investment in accounts receivable has been impaired by \$139,148 in the fourth quarter of 2020, due to a reduction in our expected collection amount of the 2020 and 2021 payments of an installment contract, see Note 4.
+Our legal recovery efforts have been hindered and may continue to be constrained due to the closure of the courts in British Columbia, which may cause COVID-19-related scheduling delays, hindering our legal recovery and delaying the receipt of the Company's interest in the Electrum Partners, LLC legal recovery, respectively.
+Additionally, due to a reduction in expected collections, the collectability of our investment in accounts receivable was impaired by \$116,430 at December 31, 2021, and on February 15, 2022, the terms of the investment were modified, resulting in an additional loss of \$41,930, see Note 3.